aloparev/hackNewsVue/README.md

-Countryroads

 # Systems Development and Frameworks - 2020/21

-This is the homework repository of course `Systems Development and Frameworks` at `Hochschule für Technik und Wirtschaft` in Berlin.
+This is the homework repository of `Systems Development and Frameworks` course at `HTW Berlin`.

 ## CountryRoads
 <p>